 Q: Isn't faith a pre-requisite for baptism?
 How can an infant have faith?

 In the Book of Acts, adults are baptized after coming to faith.
 For adults who desire to be baptized in the church today, this still holds true.
-Come to faith first (repent; turn back to God), then be baptized to mark the conversion and to be cleansed of all sin.
+Come to faith first (repent; turn back to God), then be baptized to mark what God has done.
 An infant certainly cannot deduce that Jesus is Savior and Lord, or believe in him.
 Yet for infants and children, a public statement of faith is not a requirement for baptism.
-So instead, parent/s, sponsor/s, and the church speak on behalf of the infant regarding faith.
-If infant baptism is nothing more than something we (parent/s, sponsor/s, and the church) do one day for the sake of family tradition or because we just think it's the "right thing to do" and then forget about it - it loses significance and is a hollow ceremony.
+So instead, parent/s, sponsor/s, and the church commit to watering the seeds of faith that have been planted until the child says "yes" to God later on.
+If infant baptism is nothing more than something we (parent/s, sponsor/s, and the church) do one day for the sake of family tradition or because we just think it's the "right thing to do" it loses significance and is a hollow ceremony.
 Baptism is not an end to itself.
 It is a starting point.
-It is the planting of the seed of faith, which will be nurtured through the proclamation of the Gospel over the days, months, and years to come by parent/s, sponsor/s, and the church.
+It is the planting of the seeds of faith, which will be nurtured through the proclamation of the Gospel over the days, months, and years to come by parent/s, sponsor/s, and the church.
+That being said, Shalom makes every effort to enfold the celebration of baptism into the greater picture of community life.

 Q: Is there something the church does, then, to "mark" the event when baptized children do come to faith in Jesus Christ?